 - For further information or with questions please contact firstname.lastname@example.org

-Update, June 10 2013: The Canadian Biotechnology Action Network (CBAN) has uncovered that the Canadian Food Inspection Agency (CFIA) has recently approved one variety of genetically engineered alfalfa: a herbicide tolerant (Roundup Ready) alfalfa from Monsanto/Forage Genetics International.
+June 10 2013: The Canadian Biotechnology Action Network (CBAN) has uncovered that the Canadian Food Inspection Agency (CFIA) has recently approved the first variety of genetically engineered alfalfa: a herbicide tolerant (Roundup Ready) alfalfa from Monsanto/Forage Genetics International.
 This means that one variety of GM alfalfa is now legal to sell in Canada - it is not yet on the market.
 We need to stop GM alfalfa seeds from being sold in Canada.

 After the Day of Action to Stop GM Alfalfa on April 9 2013, the company Forage Genetics International stated that it would not put any GM alfalfa seeds on the market this spring.
 The company could, however, release GM alfalfa whenever it decides.
 CBAN is closely monitoring this situation.

 The Minister of Agriculture, Gerry Ritz, chose not to intervene to stop the registration of GM alfalfa.
 The Minister received almost 8000 email letters asking him to stop the release GM alfalfa and on April 9, people rallied in 38 communities across Canada.
 Most of the community actions took place outside local constituency offices of federal Members of Parliament and many petitions were presented to MPs that have since been presented by them in the House of Commons.
 Your outreach to your Members of Parliament has been very influential.
 As CBAN continues to implement various strategic work to stop the release of GM alfalfa, we ask you to continue your communication with your Member of Parliament.
 The Day of Action showed us that many MPs understand your concerns.